 Day Ten – Travel to Lake Bunyonyi

 It’s time to leave the impenetrable forest behind and head for some relaxation at Lake Bunyonyi.
 It’s only a short hop so you’ll easily be there by lunchtime, and will be able to spend the afternoon relaxing in an idyllic lakeside retreat.
-Take a boat trip on the lake to learn some of the area’s weird history (there’ll be a post about this coming soon), do a village walk, go for a swim in the lake, or simply relax in a hammock with a book and a beer after all your exciting adventures so far.
+Take a boat trip on the lake to learn some of the area’s weird history, do a village walk, go for a swim in the lake, or simply relax in a hammock with a book and a beer after all your exciting adventures so far.

 Unfortunately, just a few weeks after I was in DR Congo, a couple of British tourists were kidnapped and the area was closed to tourism until further notice.
 That’s why I’ve left that part out of this itinerary, but the situation may have all changed again by the time you come to read this, so do check, and if it’s possible to go, then I cannot urge you strongly enough to go do it.

 Today’s WOW: the stunning peace of Lake Bunyonyi.